jfpoilpret/fast-arduino-lib/dox/i2c-devices.md

 The generic support for I2C device driver in FastArduino looks quite simple, it is entirely embedded in 1 class, `i2c::I2CDevice`; this is a template class which all actual I2C device drivers shall derive from.

-This template class has only one `MODE` parameter, of type `i2c::I2CMode`, which defines the I2C bus speed, among two supported speeds: Normal (100KHz) or Fast (400KHz).
+This template class has only one `MANAGER` parameter, which must be kept as is in all subclasses; this represents the type of I2C Manager used to handle the I2C bus and operations.

-The `i2c::I2CDevice` class mainly contains `protected` methods to read and write content to a device on the I2C bus.
+The `i2c::I2CDevice` class mainly contains `protected` types aliases and methods to create and launch read and write commands to a device on the I2C bus.

+Any FastArduino I2C device must be able to work in both asynchronous and synchronous modes The `i2c::I2CDevice` API is made for asynchronous operations; synchronous flavours of a specific device API are based on asynchronous implementations of that API (just awaiting for the operation to finish).

 As you can see in the following diagrams, the drivers for I2C devices currently supported by FastArduino directly derive from `i2c::I2CDevice`: